After I posted a job notice on Facebook for a client, I received this comment, “A resume for a retail job?”

 These were real people, not status updates, not snapshots... living out the drama of their lives in ordinary ways.

 Real people.
 Real communication.
-Being really memorable.
+Being memorable.

-Thousands of insights given to me without my even knowing it at the time.
+Thousands of insights were given to me without my even knowing it at the time.
 You don’t get that in an app, an email, or an online survey.

 It’s not about product SKUs, channel management, or the latest trends.
 Retail is about truth.
-All most people are looking for out of life is to have the opportunity to share their story and be heard.
+All most people are looking for out of life is to have the opportunity to share their stories and be heard.

 The best retail sales training enables employees to encourage strangers to tell their stories.
 The best employees collect those stories and form bonds.
 Those bonds are frequently what knits a community together.